andreasmhallberg/readingnotes/Haeri, 2003. Sacred Language Ordinary People.md

 - Arabs are 'costodians', not 'owners' av SA [her CA].
 14

 - Religion dominates the world of SA: "in the 'tastes and contexts' of the 'socially changed life' of Classical Arabic, religion dominates."
 17
-    - Especially case endings gives associations to religion, especiall for the uneducated who only hear it in connection with the Quran.
+    - Especially case endings gives associations to religion, especial for the uneducated who only hear it in connection with the Quran.
 109

 - "Indeed grammar as a whole for most people comes to mean the case endings."
 40